rsperl/PowerpointJoin/README.md

     PowerpointJoin.pl --conf config.txt --output merged_charts.pptx

-The merged charts will be in the file "merged_charts.pptx"
+The merged charts will be in the file "merged_charts.pptx".
+Optionally, you may also do

+    PowerpointJoin.pl --conf config.txt --start-with existing_charts.pptx

+and the files defined in your config file will be appended to existing_charts.pptx.
+One advantage of doing it this way is that the theme of existing_charts.pptx will be preserved through the appended charts.